wp-plugins/entrywizard/readme.txt

 3. Error message shown to user ( in a recent version of Firefox ).
 4. Downloading the images and spreadsheet.

 == Changelog ==

+= 1.2.0 =
+* Allow for compressing several columns into one in the webform view
+* Facility to schedule the automatic closing of a webform
+* Fields with 'XFQ' in their identifiers are not displayed in the followup form
+* Minor changes to the followup form display
+* Use the local timezone when adding a date to the filename of a downloaded file

 = 1.1.0 =
 * allow webforms to override the number of items set in the layout